kumahq/kuma/docs/madr/decisions/035-mesh-metric-policy.md

 How to implement this:

-We can add another generator like [prometheus_endpoint_generator](https://github.com/kumahq/kuma/blob/f8f5b40a649c4ea5b5dac4ea56ff4fc289da07bc/pkg/xds/generator/prometheus_endpoint_generator.go).
-This generator will create separate listener for configuration.
+`MeshMetric` policy plugin will create separate listener with this configuration.
 This listener should use `unix socket` to avoid port collision.
 We don't need to expose it to the world.
 In the future we can extend `DataplaneInsight` with this dynamic configuration for debugging and GUI purposes.

-This generator will create some basic dataplane configuration.
-Then we can create new plugin type, eg. `DataplaneConfigurationPlugin` that will be called in the generator to update the config.
+We need to introduce dataplane proxy plugins for this.
+This plugin can be easily done in a form of `core.runtime.Component`.
+This plugin will scrape config endpoint regularly and will configure metrics accordingly.

 ### Implementation roadmap